Career Coordinator California State University Maritime Academy

 Must possess and maintain a valid California driver's license.

-Knowledge and ability to use information technology used in career services - i.e. Moodle, People Soft
+Knowledge and ability to use information technology used in career services - i.e. Brightspace, People Soft

 General knowledge of individual counseling techniques.